stacpolly

 # The number of nodes and the number of processes per node

-# OpenMP cannot request more than one node, and no more than 8 processes
+# OpenMP cannot request more than one node, and no more than the number of

 #PBS -l nodes=1:ppn=8